Here are some of the key Aboriginal and Torres Strait Islander issues set to make an appearance in the lead up to election day:

 When to celebrate Australia Day: The date of Australia Day has become a national debate topic, balancing the desire to celebrate together as a national community and symbolism associated with celebrating on a day that First Nations mourn the invasion of their country.

 - Family supports including fewer First Nations children in out-of-home care

 - Voices To Parliament: Scott Morrison has signaled no change to LNP’s policy since Malcolm Turnbull rejected the VTP, saying it would create a “third chamber” of parliament.

 - Australia Day: To remain on Jan 26 as “the top national holiday of the year”.

 - Closing the gap: Committed to refreshing Australia’s closing the gap targets with an emphasis on education.
-Announced funding boost to Indigenous education initiatives including more teachers for remote areas, programmes to promote school attendance in remote areas, youth education package to give support and mentoring through secondary studies.
-Also announced new commitment to supporting Indigenous businesses through a new procurement policy that has a target of 3 per cent of the value of Commonwealth contracts awarded to Indigenous businesses within a decade.
+Announced funding boost to Indigenous education initiatives including more teachers for remote areas, preschool initiatives, programmes to promote school attendance in remote areas, youth education package to give support and mentoring through secondary studies.

 - Voice to Parliament: Bill Shorten has promised a ‘Voice Referendum’ would be “Labor’s first priority for constitutional change’, committing to that referendum before a plebiscite on Australia becoming a republic.
 Both are promised within the first term of a Labor Government.
 The Labor Party has also established a ‘Reconciliation Action Plan’ which includes increasing involvement of First Nations peoples in the Labor Party, establishing a program for emerging Indigenous leaders, creating more opportunities for consultation, cultural sensitivity training for Labor staff and boosting Indigenous outcomes in employment and contracting within the party.